-Explore sexual health problems like vaginal dryness, painful sex and poor libido, and what treatments can help.
+Menopause can cause sexual health problems like vaginal dryness, painful sex and poor libido, but there are treatments that can help.

 Oestrogen is the hormone which helps to keep the genital tissue and bladder healthy.